Jama-analyst/Sales-Performance-Web-Dashboard/README.md

    - scroll down to the bottom then click on csv to json
    - two (2) screen will be dispalyed (a CSV and a JSON)
    - clear the default CSV option on the left side
-   - then upload your CSV file from Desktop/Document
+   - then upload your CSV file saved from Desktop/Documents
    - then click on Convert button
    - the JSON data will be generated on the right-side
    - click to Download